-To determine if the quantity of DEGs in each of the Arctic charr -stickleback synteny blocks was greater than expected, two-tailed chi-squared tests of association were performed using 2X2 contingency tables.
-This test is an expansion of the analysis originally performed and described in detail by Norman et al. (2013).
+To determine if the quantity of DEGs in each of the Arctic charr-stickleback synteny blocks was greater than expected, two-tailed $\chi^2$ tests of association were performed using 2×2 contingency tables.
+This test is an expansion of the analysis originally performed and described in detail by Norman et al. (Norman et al., 2013).
 Briefly, for each synteny block and family, tests compared the quantity of genes showing significant DE in a synteny block and the total quantity of genes contained within that synteny block, with the quantity of genes in these two classes that were not contained within the synteny block.
 These tests assumed that the composition of genes within synteny blocks was not different between Arctic charr and stickleback.
-An adjustment to correct for multiple tests was done using a B-H False Discovery Rate test ($\alpha = 0.05$) (Sokal and Rohlf, 1995).
+An adjustment to correct for multiple tests was done using a B-H FDR test ( $\alpha$ =0.05) (Sokal and Rohlf, 1995).